 When I was about five years old, I realized that I was attracted to other little girls, and I was also aware of the fact that I didn't want to be a little girl.
 I hated wearing dresses; I loved wearing pants.
-I didn't like playing with dolls; I liked playing with GI Joes and guns.
-And my favorite activity was sharpening popsicle sticks on the sidewalk and stabbing little girls with them.
+I didn't like playing with dolls; I liked playing with GI Joes and toy guns.

 I noticed that other little girls didn’t behave this way.
 And so, at a very young age, I felt that there was something wrong with me, that I was defective – like God made a mistake and put me in the wrong body.
 And I began to internalize the message that if anyone ever found out who I really was, I would never be loved or accepted.
 Quite a burden for such a young being.